 Managing IR35 internally

-If you decide to go this route it’s important to take the best steps to ensure you’re off to a good start.
-Form a project team devoted solely to IR35, so you have employees fully focused on this.
-This way they can start to understand the complexities and will be more likely to get it right every time.
+If you decide to go this route, it’s important to take the best steps to ensure you’re off to a good start.
+Form a project team devoted solely to IR35, so employees are entirely focused on this.
+This way, they can understand the complexities and be more likely to get it right every time.

 Worker classification as a starting point, instead of an afterthought

-Worker classification needs to be at the heart of everything you do and it needs to be the first step, not an afterthought.
-Many companies tend to think of worker classification as an afterthought and doing them retrospectively — or forgetting to do them at all — can get you into a lot of legal trouble.
+Worker classification needs to be at the heart of everything you do, and it needs to be the first step, not an afterthought.
+Many companies tend to think of worker classification as an afterthought.
+Doing them retrospectively — or forgetting to do them at all — can get you into a lot of legal trouble.

-In the UK, HMRC calls this systematic approach to remembering to classify a worker 'reasonable care'.
-By using Worksome, you all-but-eliminate the chance of running into issues on reasonable care.
+In the UK, HMRC calls this systematic approach to remembering to classify a worker’ reasonable care’.
+By using Worksome, you all but eliminate the chance of running into issues on reasonable care.
 That’s why a system like Worksome is so useful.
-You can’t contract a worker or pay them without doing worker classification first.
+You can’t contract or pay workers without doing worker classification first.

-When you create a new project or contract in Worksome, questions to make the worker determination will be answered by you and your freelancer.
-Once the freelancer starts your project, if it’s deemed Inside IR35 the appropriate amounts of income tax and NIC will be deducted, to comply with UK law.
+When you create a new project or contract in Worksome, you and your freelancer will answer questions to determine worker classification.
+Once the freelancer starts your project, if it’s deemed inside IR35, the appropriate amounts of income tax and NIC will be deducted to comply with UK law.
 Worksome handles the deductions and your payments both to freelancers and recruiters automatically.

-And best of all, because we’ll be paying the contractors directly, we are classed as the ‘Fee Payer’ so should HMRC challenge any payments, we’ll be liable rather than you.
-Worker classification, payments, deductions, and liability are all taken off of your plate.
+And best of all, because we’ll be paying the contractors directly, we are classed as the ‘Fee Payer,’ so should HMRC challenge any payments, we’ll be liable rather than you.
+Worker classification, payments, deductions, and liability are all taken off your plate.